On multiple scattering in Compton scattering tomography and its impact on fan-beam CT: The First-Order Scattering Model and Its Limitations

-We can now put our results together for a representation of the first order scattered data.
-By integrating the relation eq. \eqref{eqn:NumberFirstScatteredPhotons} over all possible scattering sites $\x$ that yield the same measured energy $E_\omega$ at $\df$, we obtain that
+The expected number of photons that are measured at $\mathbf{d}$ with energy $E$ can then be computed as the integral over $\mathfrak{C}$, weighted by the probability for a scattering event at each point.
+By integrating \cref{eqn:probabilityPhotonScattersOnce} over all possible scattering sites $\mathbf{x} \in \mathfrak{C}$ that yield the same measured energy $E$, we obtain that